-One of the really cool features of Inventory Lab is that you can generate reports about profitability of your inventory.
-You can see the profitability of an entire category in your inventory, a particular ASIN, or a SKU.
+One of the really cool features of Inventory Lab is that you can generate reports about the profitability of your inventory.
+You can see the profitability of an entire category in your inventory, a particular ASIN, or an SKU.

-If you entered in a supplier during the listing process, you can generate reports on supplier profitability.
-You can use the supplier profitability feature several ways:
+If you entered a supplier during the listing process, you could generate reports on supplier profitability.
+You can use the supplier profitability feature in several ways:

-- to keep track of inventory purchased by different sourcers you’ve hired
+- to keep track of inventory purchased by different sources you’ve hired

 - to see if certain stores or wholesale accounts are more profitable than others

-- to analyze how profitable an online arbitrage deal list is for your business over time
+- to analyze how useful an online arbitrage deal list is for your business over time

 You can also generate reports about your profit and loss and your sales tax.
-Again, the more you know these types of numbers for your business, the more you’re able to make good decisions for your business.
+Again, the more you know these types of numbers for your business, the more you’re able to make the right decisions for your business.

 6. Inventory Lab can be synced with the BQool repricer service.

-Side note: If you’re wondering how well Bqool works, just know that for the first month of using Bqool, our sales literally doubled.
-This was obviously a game changer for us, and we never would have even tried it before the Inventory Lab / Bqool integration.
+Side note: If you’re wondering how well Bqool works, know that for the first month of using Bqool, our sales doubled.
+This was a game-changer for us, and we would never have even tried it before the Inventory Lab / Bqool integration.

 7. Inventory Lab can be accessed by a 3rd party prep service.

-One of the most important steps to finally make a full-time income selling on Amazon is to find other people to do some of the easier tasks for you.
+One of the most important steps to finally make a full-time income selling on Amazon is to find other people to do some of the more manageable tasks for you.
 One of the easiest things to outsource is the inventory prepping, packing, and shipping, especially when it comes to online arbitrage or wholesale purchases that you can shave shipped directly to a prep center to help you ship it to Amazon.
-With Inventory Lab, you can set up multiple employee accounts to create shipments, FNSKU labels, and everything else needed to properly ship your inventory to an Amazon warehouse.
+With Inventory Lab, you can set up multiple employee accounts to create shipments, FNSKU labels, and everything else needed to ship your inventory to an Amazon warehouse correctly.
 Note: the employee sub-accounts do not have access to your financial information.